vsantjr/IDeepS/README.md

 # Project IDeepS

 This repository is related to the project **Classificação de imagens via redes neurais profundas e grandes bases de dados para aplicações aeroespaciais** (Image classification via Deep neural networks and large databases for aeroSpace applications - IDeepS).
-The IDeepS project is supported by the *Laborat{\'o}rio Nacional de Computa{\c c}{\~a}o Cient{\'i}fica* (LNCC/MCTI, Brazil) via resources of the [SDumont](http://sdumont.lncc.br) supercomputer.
+The IDeepS project is supported by the *Laboratório Nacional de Computação Científica* (LNCC/MCTI, Brazil) via resources of the [SDumont](http://sdumont.lncc.br) supercomputer.

+The main goal of the repository is to provide directives on how we can perform the setup and run deep learning applications in the SDumont supercomputer.
+We consider the DL frameworks/libraries [PyTorch](https://pytorch.org/) (mainly) but also [TensorFlow](https://www.tensorflow.org/).

 ## Convolutional Neural Networks (CNNs)